Away With The Steiners

 We pack light and truthfully if you’ve forgotten something you can buy it there.

-We have been twice more since then and felt more prepared/qualified to give specific desert-safari-packing advice.
+We have been twice more since then and felt more prepared or qualified to give specific Desert-Safari-packing advice.

-And on that note; if you have a light merino/thermal top I recommend bringing that with you just for the overnight in the desert.
+On that note; if you have a light merino or thermal top I recommend bringing that with you just for the overnight in the desert.

 Kurtas can be purchased all over India for affordable prices and are a great way to be modest and fashionable while traveling in India.